kohesive/solr-undertow/README.md

 #### Building with IntelliJ

-Load the build.gradle as a project, accept the default Gradle wrapper, and then fixup JDK to be 1.7 or newer.
-Be sure you have Kotlin plugin installed, check the [gradle.properties file](./gradle.properties) for Kotlin version number.
+Open the `build.gradle` file as a project, accept the default Gradle wrapper, and then fixup JDK to be 1.7 or newer.
+Be sure you have Kotlin plugin installed and that it matches the version in the Gradle build, check the [gradle.properties file](./gradle.properties) for Kotlin version number.